will118/slyme/README.md

   - `chsh -s $(which zsh)`
   - `brew install coreutils` (for fancy ls colours mainly…)

-You will probably want to delete the ruby/node specific stuff from my zshrc.

-You should probably clone as `.dots` in your home dir:
+You should clone as `.dots` in your home dir:

 Too many things rely on it.